DDPM-CD: Denoising Diffusion Probabilistic Models as Feature Extractors for Change Detection: Proposed Approach for Change Detection

-In order to train the diffusion model, we first collect a large amount of 3-channel (i.e., RGB) remote sensing images ($\sim$ 1M) of Sentinel-2~\cite{drusch2012sentinel} patches without any human supervision.
+In order to pre-train the DDPM, we first collect a large amount ($\sim$ 500k) of 3-channel (i.e., RGB) remote sensing images of Sentinel-2~\cite{drusch2012sentinel} patches without human supervision.
 More specifically, we use Google Earth Engine~\cite{gorelick2017google} to process and download imagery patches from around 200K locations around the world~\cite{manas2021seasonal}, where each patch covers an earth resolution of approximately $2.65 \times 2.65$ km.
-Next, we train the SOTA unconditional U-Net like~\cite{saharia2021image} diffusion model (see Fig. \ref{fig:method}) on the collected dataset until it can generate images closer to real aerial images, as shown in Fig. \ref {fig:samples}.
+Next, we train the SOTA unconditional pixel-space U-Net ~\cite{saharia2021image} diffusion model (see Fig. \ref{fig:method}) on the collected dataset until the model converges.
+Sample generated images are shown in Fig. \ref {fig:samples}.